-We are expecting a litter mid October that will be ready starting mid December.
+We are expecting a litter end of December, ready early February 2019!
 Puppies will be clear and dark masked as well as some possible liver nosed babies!
 Pictured below are previous puppies!
 Please fill out our application below for consideration, thanks!

 Application and Deposit: Step One